zengyang7/ConstrainedGANs/README.md

 # ConstrainedGANs

 #### Introduction
-This is the code for contrainedGANs.
-Developed by Dr.Heng Xiao's group as Virginia Tech:[Data-Enabled Computational Mechinics Laboratory at Virginia Tech.] (https://www.aoe.vt.edu/people/faculty/xiaoheng/personal-page.html)
+This is the code and example cases for the following paper:

+Y. Zeng, J.L.
+Wu, and H. Xiao.
+Enforcing Deterministic Constraints on Generative Adversarial Networks for Emulating Physical Systems.
+Submitted.

+Developed by Yang Zeng at Dr. Heng Xiao's group at Virginia Tech (https://www.aoe.vt.edu/people/faculty/xiaoheng/personal-page.html).
+Our implementation is built upon the standard, baseline GANs implementation by Kristiadi et al. (https://github.com/wiseodd/generative-models).

 #### Requires
 1. Python 3.X